zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 As usual, we also made various minor improvements which you can view [here](https://github.com/zenml-io/zenml/releases/edit/0.22.0).

-## 🤗 New Contributors and Acknowledgement
+## 🤗 New Contributors and Acknowledgment

 We are grateful to have the following new contributors in this release: